Deepika-Rajasekar/Airplane-Price-Prediction/README.md

 * Deploy model via web interface (Streamlit/Flask)
 * Include external economic factors (fuel price trends, inflation rate)
 * Implement real-time prediction with API integration

+**Conclusion:**

+  This project successfully demonstrates the use of data science and machine learning in the aviation sector.
+By integrating statistical modeling and interactive dashboards, it presents a comprehensive solution for forecasting airplane prices.
+The model provides valuable insights into the factors affecting aircraft valuation and supports strategic planning, investment analysis, and market forecasting.